-The Fund Management Team is led by Edwin van de Woestijne, ad interim-fund director ASR Dutch Science Park Fund.
-Edwin has more than 25 years of experience in real estate.
-Edwin joined a.s.r. real estate in 2015 and is managing director commercial real estate at a.s.r. real estate since 2015.
-The senior management of the Fund is joined by fund manager Olle Overbosch and fund controllers Erwin Esselmann and Albert Koopstra.
+The Fund Management Team is led by Ruud Roosen, fund director ASR Dutch Science Park Fund.
+Ruud has more than 25 years of experience in real estate.
+Ruud joined a.s.r. real estate in 2023.
+The senior management of the Fund is joined by fund manager Olle Overbosch and fund controllers Erwin Esselmann and Iris Havinga.